reactjs/react.dev/content/docs/create-a-new-react-app.md

 * Live-editing CSS and JS in development.
 * Optimizing the output for production.

-The toolchains recommended on this page **don't require configuration to get started**.
+The toolchains recommended on this page **don't require configuration to get started** [Installation Guide](https://github.com/facebook/create-react-app).

 ## You Might Not Need a Toolchain